What are windshield repair curing tabs, curing tapes and strips?

 One feature that all Delta Kits curing tabs, tape and strips share is that they do not block the UV light needed to cure a repair.
 This may seem obvious, but it’s a point worth making for the following reason.
 There are a surprising number of plastic film products that, although you may never suspect it, do block UV light.
 They include some plastic report covers, plastic wraps, and even sandwich baggies.
 The lesson here is that, if you substitute for factory products, make sure you know what you are getting.

-In addition to holding the resin in place and keeping air out of the break, curing tabs, strips and tape serve another very important function.
+In addition to holding the resin in place and keeping air out of the break, curing tabs, strips and tape serve another important function.
 Most windshield repair resins are anaerobic adhesives, meaning that they require the absence of oxygen to cure properly.
-That does not mean glass repair adhesives will not cure if you do not cover them, but the time it takes for a full cure will be extended significantly.
+That does not mean glass repair adhesives will not cure if you do not cover them.
+But the time it takes for a full cure will be significantly longer.
 Always cover your Delta Kits windshield repair resins prior to curing.